 The following steps show what happens once you have contacted us and how long it takes us to deal with most leaks.
 If a leak is causing severe flooding, damage or posing a risk to people or homes, we will follow our emergency process to fix the leak.

 We will fill in the hole to permanently repair the road or footpath.
-Sometimes we do a temporary repair, but will return to make it permanent within 5 days of the leak being fixed.
+Sometimes we use a temporary repair, but will return to make it permanent within 5 days of the leak being fixed.

 Our top priority is to make sure everyone has water to their taps and we may need to reschedule leak repairs to deal with emergency work.